 Dan is a long-time Watertown resident and is married with two children.
 He holds a Bachelor of Science in Communications from the University of Wisconsin–Oshkosh.
 His community involvement includes serving as a member of the Good Shepherd School Board for 5 years, Watertown Main Street Program for 4 years, and service on the Watertown Country Club Board 2025-present.

-He is committed to helping steer the Watertown region into a healthy and vibrant future.
 Nate earned his BS in Engineering with a Major in Political Science from the US Air Force Academy.
 He went on to earn his MBA in Finance at UW-Whitewater and a professional degree from the Graduate School of Banking from UW-Madison.
 He served 7 years in the military; four years as a cadet and three years as an officer in the Office of Special Investigations Aviano Italy.
-He has been employed in the banking and finance industry for 9 years.
-Nate is the founder and president of YES!Watertown, committee member of the Watertown Branding Commission and Board member of Partnership Bank.
-He has also served as a member of Leadership Watertown and Watertown Rotary.
+Nate spent over 10 years in the banking industry and has spent the last 5 years as part of the ownership team at Maas Bros.
+Construction.
+Nate’s current and past community involvement includes board roles on YES!Watertown, Watertown Branding Commission, Watertown Redevelopment Authority, Leadership Watertown and ThriveED.

-He has served his community in roles which included the American Cancer Society's "Relay for Life" as Chair and Co-Chair, Big Brothers Big Sisters, and Rotary Club of Lake Mills where he has served on the board of directors and as club president.
-He is the current Assistant Governor for Rotary District 6250.
-He has also been a foster parent.
+Throughout his career and beyond, Mick has been deeply involved in civic and charitable service.
+His community leadership includes serving as Chair and Co-Chair for the American Cancer Society’s Relay for Life, involvement with Big Brothers Big Sisters, and long-standing membership in the Rotary Club of Lake Mills, where he has served on the board of directors, as club president, and as Assistant Governor for Rotary District 6250.
+He has also given his time and care as a foster parent.

 A longtime community leader, Ben brings a wealth of experience and a high-performance track record to the Greater Watertown Community Health Foundation.
 In his prior role as Jefferson County Administrator, he drove large-scale projects that enhanced wellbeing and prosperity for the region, most notably accelerating economic development on a tremendous scale, growing access to technology, focusing on intergovernmental collaboration and partnering to add innovative mental health supports.